wikitops/ansible_containerd/README.md

-# Ansible : Playbook Buildah
+# Ansible : Playbook Containerd

-The aim of this project is to deploy Buildah on a Vagrant instance.
+The aim of this project is to deploy Containerd on a Vagrant instance.

 ## Getting Started